remblock/REMChain-Mainnet-Setup/README.md

 **Setup canonical livepatch service**

-This will enable you to apply critical kernel security fixes to your ubuntu server automatically without the need of rebooting the server.
-Therefore this livepatch will reduce downtime while maintaining compliance and security.
+This service will apply critical kernel security fixes to your ubuntu server automatically without the need of you rebooting the server.
+Therefore this livepatch will reduce your server downtime while it maintains compliance and security.

 `https://auth.livepatch.canonical.com/`